 Integral Education Ideals

-Our school is guided by Sri Aurobindo’s three principles of education:
+Our school is guided by Sri Aurobindo’s three principles of Teaching:

-The first principle of true teaching is that nothing can be taught.
-The Teacher is not an instructor or task-master, he is a helper and a guide…
+- The first principle of true teaching is that nothing can be taught.

 In the light of these three principles we need: